isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 50.
 A debug message issued when an option failed to unpack correctly, making it impossible to unpack the remaining options in the packet.
-The server will server will still attempt to service the packet.
+The server will still attempt to service the packet.

 DHCP4_PACKET_PACK
 =================